 Common head and hearing PPE include hard hats, bump caps, earplugs, and earmuffs.

 Did you know that any machine that operates over 85dB can cause hearing damage after a sustained period?
 Most lawnmowers produce 90dB – so even for something you think is simple, like mowing the lawn, proper hearing protection can really save your ears.
-My dad and I really like the Wurth Hi-Viz ear muffs-great protection.

 According to the Canadian National Institute for the Blind, 700 Canadian workers everyday sustain eye injuries on the job that result in lost time or temporary or permanent vision loss.
 Does your work, or DIY project involves cutting, drilling, sanding, painting or anything else that could result in an eye or face injury?
 Don’t be a statistic and wear the proper PPE.